|

 -

-The -s file option specifies that a single file should be used
+The -s file option specifies that a single file should be used,

 which contains all data sets (text mode).
+This option of text

 -

-The -v (verbose) option displays the progress
+The -v (verbose) option displays progress messages

 Any data set name or number specified after the database name